htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 this number of seconds before the deferral time, the job may be matched with a machine.

-Usage Examples
+Deferral Usage Examples
-''''''''''''''
+'''''''''''''''''''''''

 :index:`deferral_time<single: deferral_time; submit commands>`

 Here are examples of how the job deferral time, deferral window, and the preparation time may be used.

-The job’s submit description file specifies that the job is to begin execution on January 1st, 2006 at 12:00 pm:
+The job's submit description file specifies that the job is to begin execution on January 1st, 2006 at 12:00 pm:

 ::